 It’s time to see a professional if:

 Taking control of your postpartum pelvic floor health is one of the most important things you can do for yourself after childbirth.
 After pregnancy rehab with IMPACT can help you navigate these challenges.
+A customized pelvic floor therapy plan in Naperville can accelerate recovery and improve daily comfort, especially in the months following delivery.

 The women’s health specialists at IMPACT Physical Therapy & Sports Recovery in Naperville, Hinsdale, Lakeview, South Loop, Champaign, and Orland Park are experts in prenatal and postpartum care.
 We can help you safely regain strength, confidence, and function.

 Contact IMPACT Physical Therapy and Sports Recovery today to schedule your confidential evaluation and start your journey to a stronger you.
+Appointments for postpartum pelvic floor therapy are available now in our Naperville clinic for new moms who want structured guidance.